 The leaves of the Leatherleaf are alternate and elongated oval or elliptical in shape.
 They are somewhat leathery in appearance.
 They generally are 3/4 to 1.5 inches long, and about 1/2 inch wide.
 The upper surfaces of the leaf are dark green with a smooth sheen; the undersides have small brown scales.
 Older leaves are brownish bronze above and yellowish beneath.
 The foliage often turns red-brown winter.

 In spring, Leatherleaf produces nodding white flowers, which are about 1/4 inch long and hang from the upper leaf axils in one-sided, spike-like clusters.
 The tubular flowers are wider at the top than the bottom.
 The lips of the petals are rolled up at the bottom.
 The flowers sometimes have a pinkish tint.

-Leatherleaf usually blooms in the Adirondack region in May, depending on the weather.
+Leatherleaf usually blooms in the Adirondack region in late April or May, depending on the weather.
 A tally of flowering dates for the upland Adirondack areas compiled by Michael Kudish, based on data collected from the early seventies to the early nineties, lists the flowering time as 9 through 19 May in upland areas.
 Leatherleaf plants on High Peaks summits in the Adirondacks flower much later, usually in mid-June.

 Leatherleaf produces fruit in August.
 The fruits are round, reddish capsules.
 They eventually turn brown, persisting through winter.

 Leatherleaf is one of several leathery leafed plants growing in swampy or boggy habitats.
 Keys to identifying Leatherleaf and differentiating it from other leathery-leafed plants growing in these habitats include leaf arrangement, shape, and color, as well as the color and arrangement of the flowers.